GWRon/fluxbb_addon_verysimpleantibot/README.md

 ## Installation

-1. Upload `plugins/AP_VerySimpleAntiBot.php`.
-2. Upload `addons/verysimpleantibot.php`.
-3. Open the language files in `langs` and edit the questions contained in the file `addon_verysimpleantibot.php`.
+1. Open the language files in `langs` and edit the questions contained in the file `addon_verysimpleantibot.php`.
 It is possible to use individual questions for each language.
 This allows pun/website specific questions to increase difficulty for foreign spammers.

+2. Upload `plugins/AP_VerySimpleAntiBot.php`.
+3. Upload `addons/verysimpleantibot.php`.
+4. Upload the individual language files of the language directory `lang`

 ## Configuration